lab19digital/wp19/README.md

 This seems to happen for MAMP users.
 A php.ini file is not defined for MAMP users when using the built in server.
 You should copy your MAMP php.ini file to /etc/

+The command `php --ini` should tell you where to find the file you need.

 For example:

 	/Applications/MAMP/bin/php/phpX.X.XX/conf